UK losing shine as competitive base for manufacturers - survey

 EEF chief economist Lee Hopley said the survey reflected growing concerns about rising labour costs and regulations.

-"It is really important that businesses have a lot of confidence that we are focused on forging ahead with a competitive manufacturing base in this country," she said.
+"It is really important that businesses have a lot of confidence that we are focussed on forging ahead with a competitive manufacturing base in this country," she said.

-Last month, the CBI, an employers group, said politicians risked intervening too much in the job market after finance minister George Osborne announced a new, higher minimum wage and a new levy to fund apprenticeships.
+Last month, the CBI, an employers group, said politicians risked intervening too much in the job market after Chancellor George Osborne announced a new, higher minimum wage and a new levy to fund apprenticeships.

 Of the 286 executives who responded to the EEF survey, which was conducted in November, 36 percent saw upwards pressure on business costs as a possible risk to growth this year.